SrijanBadhya/Debsoc/Running the PES Debsoc.md

 All in all, try and balance the both when you come for practice, that way you become a more well rounded debater.
 Cheers :)"

 The way he carefully did it was by knowing that at the time people didn't judge because they hadn't even tried it out, and he was encouraging them to try it out.
+**I think it's very important to inform people that judges also compete, because we don't consciously inform this to new recruits, and recruits also never expect that judges compete as well.
+This information makes people care about becoming better judges, and shows that judging is a challenge worth pursuing.**
 A few issues are
 - "easier to break" isn't necessarily true, and I'm unsure about the messaging that people should try it because it's easy
 -